-- (a) This code is based upon the California Fire Code.
-The fire protection districts adopt the California Fire Code subject to the modifications or changes that are reflected in the gray boxes in this code.
-The gray boxes identify modifications or changes to the California Fire Code adopted by one or more fire protection district which each adopting district has determined is necessary because of local climatic, geological or topographical conditions that exist in the district.
-Minor changes in the administrative provisions are not identified in gray boxes because the change does not reflect a change in policy or application of the fire code.
-The index at the end of this code identifies these minor changes in administrative provisions with designation "Jurisdictional Difference" (JD). - (b) The digits that follow "96.1," with the exception of the introductory provisions, correspond as closely as possible to the California Fire Code contained in California Building Standards Code.
+(a) This code is based upon the County Fire Code contained in Title 9, Division 6, Chapter 1, of the San Diego County Code.
+The fire protection districts adopt the County Fire Code subject to the modifications or changes that are reflected in the gray boxes in this code.
+The gray boxes identify modifications or changes to the County Fire Code adopted by one or more fire protection district which each adopting district has determined is necessary because of local climatic, geological or topographical conditions that exist in the district.
+Minor changes in the County Code administrative provisions are not identified in gray boxes, e.g. where a provision refers to a Fire District Board of Directors rather than the County Board of Supervisors, because the change does not reflect a change in policy or application of the County Fire Code.
+The index at the end of this code identifies these minor changes in administrative provisions with designation "Jurisdictional Difference" (JD).

+(b) The digits "96.1" in the section numbers of this code refer to Title 9, Division 6, Chapter 1, of the County Code.
+The digits that follow "96.1," with the exception of the introductory provisions, correspond as closely as possible to the California Fire Code contained in California Building Standards Code.

 SEC.
-96.1.001 ADOPTION OF [INSERT FIRE DISTRICT] AMENDMENTS TO THE CALIFORNIA FIRE CODE.
+96.1.001 ADOPTION OF COUNTY AMENDMENTS TO THE CALIFORNIA FIRE CODE.

-Every three years the State of California repeals, revises and republishes the California Building Standards Code ("CBSC") in its entirety and in doing so adopts and publishes amendments to the included California Fire Code (California Code of Regulations, Title

-24, Part 9).
-Pursuant to California Health & Safety Code section 17958, the CBSC and its California Fire Code become effective 180 days after publication.
-California Health and Safety Code section 13869.7 provides that a fire protection district may adopt the California Fire Code by reference as the district's code and make such changes or modifications that the governing body finds are reasonably necessary because of local climatic, geological or topographical conditions.
-In this chapter, the [insert fire district] adopts modifications and changes to the Fire Code portion of the CBSC that are reasonably necessary because of the County's climatic, geological and topographical conditions.
+Every three years the State of California repeals, revises and republishes the California Building Standards Code ("CBSC") in its entirety and in doing so adopts and publishes amendments to the included California Fire Code (California Code of Regulations, Title 24, Part 9).
+Pursuant to California Health & Safety Code section 17958, the CBSC and its California Fire Code become effective in the County of San Diego 180 days after publication.
+California Health and Safety Code sections 17922, 17958, 17958.5 and 17958.7 provide that the County may adopt the California Fire Code by reference as the County's own fire code and make such changes or modifications that the Board of Supervisors expressly finds are reasonably necessary because of local climatic, geological or topographical conditions.
+In this chapter, the County adopts modifications and changes to the Fire Code portion of the CBSC that are reasonably necessary because of the County's climatic, geological and topographical conditions.

-The Board of Directors of the [insert fire district] adopts the following: (1) the 2022 California Fire Code (CFC) portion of the CBSC, including the appendix to Chapter 4 and appendices B, C, D, H, I & O; (2) the 2021 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, as referenced in Chapter 80 of CFC; and (3) the [insert fire district]'s amendments in this chapter.
-Collectively, these shall be referred to as the 2023 Consolidated Fire Code for the [insert fire district], also referred to as the [insert fire district] Fire Code.
+The County adopts as the County Fire Code, for the unincorporated area of the County, the following: (1) The 2022 California Fire Code (CFC) portion of the CBSC, including the appendix to Chapter 4 and appendices B, C, D, H, I & O; (2) the 2021 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, as referenced in Chapter 80 of CFC; and (3) the County's amendments in this chapter.